 Who made the list?

-Broken down by graduate subject area, the top 100 companies for business graduates included the big names like Google and PwC but also organisations such as Mayo Clinic, Teach for America and the National Institutes of Health.
-Besides tech giants and the obvious social responsibility choices, there are also big brands such as Patagonia who prioritise Fairtrade and IBM, who champion working with education and non-profit organisations.
+Broken down by graduate subject area, the top 100 companies for business graduates included the big names like Google and PwC but also organizations such as Mayo Clinic, Teach for America and the National Institutes of Health.
+Besides tech giants and the obvious social responsibility choices, there are also big brands such as Patagonia who prioritize Fairtrade and IBM, who champion working with education and non-profit organizations.

 Beyond identifying the top choices, the survey also looked at graduates’ key motivations for selecting employers, in line with their career goals.
 Given a number of choices, 50% of respondents said ‘To be dedicated to a cause or to feel that I am serving a greater good’ was a deciding factor in their career choices.
 This would explain choices such as Doctors without Borders and Mayo Clinic.
 They also selected ‘To be competitively or intellectually challenged’ and ‘To be entrepreneurial or creative/innovative’.

 What do these companies all share?

 Seeing as the majority of graduates value reasonable working hours, social responsibility, being challenged and an element of autonomy in their careers, businesses need to be offering some or all of these assets to lure the top talent.
 While working hours and autonomy can be addressed by a HR exercise, social responsibility and keeping people challenged are a little more difficult to pin down.